grafana/grafana/packages/README.md

 > All of the steps below must be performed on a release branch, according to Grafana Release Guide.

-> You must be logged in to NPM as part of Grafana NPM org before attempting to publish to the npm registery.
+> You must be logged in to NPM as part of Grafana NPM org before attempting to publish to the npm registry.

 1. Run `yarn packages:clean` script from the root directory.
 This will delete any previous builds of the packages.
 2. Run `yarn packages:prepare` script from the root directory.
 This performs tests on the packages and prompts for the version of the packages.
 The version should be the same as the one being released.